katbytes/Constructor-Game/README.md

 4) If you complete the game successfully, you will be prompted to either:<br>
 * Play another round<br>
 * Exit<br>
-5) `Hint!` Try entering a letter representing a vowel sound, such as `a, e, i, o, u`.
+5) `Hint!` For best results, try entering a letter representing a vowel sound, such as `a, e, i, o, u`.